jc141x/rumtricks/README.md

 Rumtricks AUR and MPR package is planned to be released in the near future.

+Make sure you have `Wine` and `Zstd` installed before you continue.

-In the mean time you can download and test rumtricks with this simple one liner:
+You can download rumtricks with this simple one liner:

 ```bash
 wget https://raw.githubusercontent.com/goldenboy313/rumtricks/main/rumtricks.sh